Technici4n/PlutoSplitter.jl/README.md

 # PlutoSplitter.jl
-A simple Julia package to split Pluto notebooks that contain both a statement and a solution, so that a statement and a solution notebook can be generated from the same solution.
+A simple Julia package to split Pluto notebooks that contain both a statement and a solution, so that a statement and a solution notebook can be generated from the same source.

 With this package, you can write a notebook that contains two cells, for example:
 ```jl